EvgeniiMaslov/python-playground/profile/notes.md

 k(\bold x^{(i)}, \bold x^{(j)}) = exp(-\gamma||x^{(i)}- x^{(j)}||^2)
 $$

-##

-SVM use *kernel trick*.
-The kernel trick consist of observing that many machine leraning algorithms can be re-written exclusively in terms of dot products between examples.
 For example, it can be shown that linear function used by the SVM can be re-written as:
 $$
 \bold w^T \bold x + b = b + \sum_{i=1}^m \alpha_i \bold x^T \bold x
 $$